Hypostomus affinis

 Hypostomus affinis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Paraíba do Sul basin.
+It is native to South America, where it is endemic to the Paraíba do Sul basin in Brazil.
 It is typically seen in areas of varied width and flow speed, with a substrate of rocks and sand.
 Juveniles of the species are often seen within riparian vegetation near riverbanks.
 It is believed to display facultative air-breathing and asynchronous ovarian development, with oocytes of all stages being present simultaneously.
 H. affinis reaches 39.7 cm (15.6 inches) in standard length.